 Texas milkweed, Asclepias texana seeds

 20 seeds of Asclepias texana.
 Texas milkweed is a clump forming milkweed.
-Well behaved in the garden, it wont spread.
+Well behaved in the garden, it wont spread by root rhizomes but it will reseed into your landscaping.
 The flowers are an attractive white and form above the highest leaves and remain upright on an umbel.

 Life Expectancy: Perennial

 USDA Plant Hardiness Zone: 7b-8b (5ºF to 20ºF)